1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

 ### PTFE Inliner
-The short PTFE tube which is located in the hotend/heatbreak is about ??mm long.
+The short PTFE tube which is located in the hotend/heatbreak is about 41mm long.
 Here the PTFE tube only is an inliner for the heatbreak.

 When you need to cut a new inliner and you're not sure about the correct length, the best would be to actually disassemble the hotend, so that you can install the heatbreak only.
 Push it into the heatsink as far as you can.
 Then push the replacement tube into the heatbreak from the bottom, until you can't stick it in any further.
 Then either cut along the end of the heatbreak or mark that spot and cut it perpendicular afterwards.
 Then the length should fit - at least it should fit better than the stock inliner.